pluralsight/pando-rfcs/text/0000-icons.md

 This import will replace a direct SVG import, and the contents can be assumed to be an SVG element that is directly usable by your framework.

+When a developer needs an icon asset for their framework, they would only need to know to come to this package, and what it provides.

 # Unresolved questions

 >**Optional, but suggested for first drafts.
 What parts of the design are still TBD?**